 This is a very common problem and one where we need to take into account many aspects and dynamics in order to solve it.

-1. What is your why?
+1. What is Your Why?

-Ask yourself, why are you starting a running program, and what specifically are you trying to get out of it?
+Ask yourself, why are you starting a running program, and what specifically you are trying to get out of it?
 Coming up with an answer to this question will help you stay focused on your goals.
 However, your reasons for running may change over time.

 I frequently see runners so focused on how fast or how far they run that they, eventually, become injured, frustrated, or quit.
 It is OK to have goals – heck, you should have goals – but, in your first several weeks, even months, your goals should be more about getting your runs in and establishing a sound running habit than anything else.
 You’ll have plenty of time, later on, to worry about things like pace and distance.